How to limit license consumption in CodeTwo Email Signatures 365

 You’ve bought the number of licenses that matches your user count.
-Still, when using CodeTwo Email Signatures for Office 365, you run out of licenses.
+Still, when using CodeTwo Email Signatures 365, you run out of licenses.
 As a result, email signatures are not added to messages sent by users who were supposed to get them.

 First of all, be aware that licenses are consumed not only by (standard) user mailboxes, but also shared mailboxes.
 At the same time, you, as an administrator, have the possibility to reassign licenses.

 Still, before using the license reassign feature, which is discussed in the last section below, spend a moment to read the whole article.
-CodeTwo Email Signatures for Office 365 offers several mechanisms which give administrators control over the assignment of licenses to users.
+CodeTwo Email Signatures 365 offers several mechanisms which give administrators control over the assignment of licenses to users.
 We recommend that you first verify to whom the licenses are assigned.
 Next, limit the number of users who are to get licenses with the method(s) available for the signature mode you’re currently using.
 Finally, reset the license count.

 Use the links below to learn more about each step:

 - How to check which users are licensed

 - How to limit the scope of users who will get cloud (server-side) signatures

 - How to limit the scope of users who will get Outlook (client-side) signatures